spryker/spryker-docs/docs/scos/user/technology-partners/201903.0/payment-partners/ratenkauf-by-easycredit.md

 ---
-title: Ratenkauf by Easycredit
+title: ratenkauf by easyCredit
-description: Offer a simple and standardized solution for e-commerce and for the point of sale by integrating Ratenkauf by Easycredit into the Spryker Commerce OS.
+description: Offer a simple and standardized solution for e-commerce and for the point of sale by integrating ratenkauf by easyCredit into the Spryker Commerce OS.
 last_updated: Nov 22, 2019
 template: concept-topic-template
 originalLink: https://documentation.spryker.com/v2/docs/ratenkauf-by-easycredit